jeremiah-c-leary/vhdl-style-guide/docs/instantiation_rules.rst

 instantiation_008
 #################

-This rule checks the instance name is uppercase.
+This rule checks the instance name has proper case.

+..
+NOTE::  The default is uppercase.

 **Violation**